 Usually, when a company is used to using traditional phone lines, they benefit from hiring someone to train employees on-site when configuring the new system.
 VoIP trainers can show your employees how to operate their new equipment, route business calls to their smart-devices, connect their headsets to their desktop or laptop, add new users when hiring and on-boarding, and how to utilize all the features your company is paying for.
 The add-on training price will vary across different VoIP providers.
 According to Robin Gareiss, Partner at Nemertes Research, some providers may include training if they’re hosting your service, but it can cost between $1,000 – $5,000 to train internal IT staff.
 This is something you can negotiate with providers when signing up.

-In terms of company size, the good news is that no matter how many employees your business needs to accommodate with VoIP, it can be done.
-One of the top perks of VoIP companies typically enjoy is its easy scalability – adding more lines when your business grows and hires is a piece of cake.
-Of course, the larger the company and amount of direct lines on the plan, the larger the monthly cost.
+In terms of company size, no matter how many employees your business needs to accommodate with VoIP, it can be done.
+One of the top perks of VoIP companies typically enjoy is its easy scalability.
+Adding more lines when your business grows and hires is a piece of cake.
+Of course, the more employees you want to add to the plan, the larger the monthly cost.
 However, as with many business services, you’ll be rewarded for buying in bulk – signing up a large number of lines usually means discounts and lower rates.

 Some plans will allow you to pay per usage rather than line – meaning, you pay for the time you spend on the phone monthly, regardless of how many users you have.
 This might make sense for businesses with fewer employees in industries that use the phone infrequently.
 Make sure you ask your provider about different options.